 Capital One Savor Cash Rewards Credit Card: Best for dining and entertainment

-The Capital One Savor Cash Rewards Credit Card offers unlimited 4% cash back on dining, entertainment, and select streaming services purchases.
-Even better, you’ll earn 8% cash back on Capital One Entertainment.
-You can also earn a $300 cash bonus after spending $3,000 in the first 3 months.
+The Capital One Savor Cash Rewards Credit Card offers unlimited 3% cash back on grocery stores (excluding superstores like Walmart® and Target®), on dining, entertainment and popular streaming services purchases.
+Even better, you'll earn 8% cash back on Capital One Entertainment purchases.
+You can also earn a one-time $200 cash bonus once you spend $500 on purchases within the first 3 months from account opening.
 Cash back can be redeemed for statement credits, a mailed check, gift cards, and more.

 Why this is best for dining and entertainment: If you like to dine out and visit entertainment venues, this is the card for you.
-Even with the Savor Cash Rewards’ $95 annual fee, no other card offers quite the same amount of value for these specific categories.
-This cost can be easily offset if you use your card enough, especially if you can take advantage of purchases through Vivid Seats.
+No other card offers quite the same amount of value for these specific categories, especially if you can take advantage of purchases through Vivid Seats.

 IHG One Rewards Premier Credit Card: Best for IHG hotel stays